eviindah33/Portfolio-Evi-Indah-Hapsari/README.md

+# Hi, Welcome to my Portfolio

 ## 🚀 About Me

 👋 Hi!
 I'm Evi!

-👩‍💻 I am currently working at PT Bank Mandiri Tbk as Software Quality Assurance
+👩‍💻 I am currently working at PT Bank Mandiri Tbk as a Software Quality Assurance

 📫 How to reach me : eviindah33@gmail.com and https://www.linkedin.com/in/evi-indah-hapsari-9ba9b3201/

-Hi, Welcome to my Portfolio

 ## Courses, training